mangs/bun-utils/documentation/routerUtils.md

 `Server-Timing` values for route loading duration to the request headers; can be disabled via the constructor.

-Path matches follow glob rules by using `Bun.Glob`.
-See the [documentation for `Bun.Glob`](https://bun.sh/docs/api/glob) for details.
+Path matches follow glob rules by using `Bun.Glob`; see the [documentation for `Bun.Glob`](https://bun.sh/docs/api/glob) for details.

 #### Example